Christian Topography: Geography

 Besides the cosmological elements of the book, Christian Topography provides insight into the geographical knowledge of Byzantium, it is also the only Greek work with both text and illustrations surviving from the 6th century.
 "Indicopleustes" means "The one who has sailed to India".
 While it is known from classical literature that there had been trade between the Roman Empire and India, Cosmas was one of the individuals who had actually made the journey.

+What the Christian Topography reports about Sri Lanka:

+The island as it is in a central position is much frequented by ships from all parts of India and from Persia and Ethiopia.
+And from the remotest countries, I mean Tzinitza and other trading places, it receives silk, alocs, cloves, sandalwood and other products and these again are passed into marts on this side such as Male, where pepper grows, and to Calliana which exports copper and sesame-logs and cloth for making dresses, for it is also a great place for business.
+And to Sindhu also where musk and Castor is procured, and androstachy, and to Persia and the Homerite country and to Adule.
+And the island receives imports from all these marts which we have mentioned and passes them onto remote ports, while at the same time exporting its own produce in both directions.
+Sindhu is the frontier of India, for the river of India, that is, the Phison, which discharges into the Persian Gulf, forms the boundary between Persia and India.
+The most notable places of trade in India are these: Sindhu, Orrhotha, Callian, Sibor.

 Indeed, we learn from his book that he had travelled over much of the Red Sea coast, and as far as modern Sri Lanka.
 He described and sketched some of what he saw in his Topography.
 Some of these have been copied into the existing manuscripts.

 When not expounding his cosmology, Cosmas proves to be an interesting and reliable guide, providing a window into a world that has since disappeared.
 He happened to be in Ethiopia when the King of Axum was preparing a 522 or 525 AD military expedition to attack Jewish Arabs in Yemen.
 He recorded now-vanished inscriptions such as the Monumentum Adulitanum (which he mistakenly attributed to Ptolemy III Euergetes).